New Mexico State University: Greek life

+There are numerous fraternities and sororities at New Mexico State University.
+Kappa Sigma was suspended after a student was shot during hazing in 2020.

 Media

 Founded in 1907, The Round Up is the oldest student-run news publication at New Mexico State University.
 In fall 2017, it reduced its printing frequency and now provides current online news coverage as well as special print editions.

 KRWG-TV is a full-service television station in Las Cruces, New Mexico, and is operated and owned by New Mexico State University.
 It is a member station of PBS (Public Broadcasting Service).

 Puerto del Sol is a literary magazine run by graduate students in the English Department.
 It has been in print for over fifty years and currently publishes biannually.
 The magazine also curates a Black Voices series on its website.

 News22 is a student-run television newscast that airs live on KRWG-TV three days per week during the nine-month academic year.
 The broadcast is produced by New Mexico State University journalism students.
 In 2011, News22 added Noticias22 en Español, a Spanish language broadcast that airs Tuesdays and Wednesdays in Las Cruces, Silver City and El Paso, Texas.

 Kokopelli is an online news publication produced by New Mexico State University journalism students.
-Kokopelli provides breaking news, features and weekly sports coverage during the nine-month academic year.
+It provides breaking news, features and weekly sports coverage during the nine-month academic year.
 Kokopelli is a member of the Associated Collegiate Press.

-NMSU also owns and operates two radio stations: KRUX (91.5 FM) and KRWG-FM.

-KRUX is an entirely student–run, non-commercial radio station located in Las Cruces, New Mexico, that was founded in 1989.
-KRUX is financed through student fees administered by the Associated Students of New Mexico State University, the student government of NMSU.
-KRUX is a member of the Collegiate Music Journal Network.
+NMSU owns and operates two radio stations: KRUX (91.5 FM) and KRWG-FM.
+KRUX is entirely student–run and non-commercial; it was founded in 1989.
+KRUX is financed through student fees.
 KRWG-FM (90.7 FM) is a public, non-commercial, full-service FM radio station.
 It serves the area within southwestern New Mexico and Far West Texas.
 It is an affiliated station of National Public Radio and features NPR programming.